Discovery and development of proton pump inhibitors: Potassium-competitive acid blockers or acid pump antagonists

 Despite the fact that PPIs have revolutionized the treatment of GERD, there is still room for improvement in the speed of onset of acid suppression as well as mode of action that is independent of an acidic environment and also better inhibition of the proton pump.
 Therefore, a new class of PPIs, potassium-competitive acid blockers (P-CABs) or acid pump antagonists (APAs), have been under development since the 1980s.
 These agents can in a reversible and competitive fashion inhibit the final step in the gastric acid secretion with respect to K^{+} binding to the parietal cell gastric H^{+}/K^{+} ATPase.
 That is, they block the action of the H^{+}/K^{+} ATPase by binding to or near the site of the K^{+} channel.
 Since the binding is competitive and reversible, these agents have the potential to achieve faster inhibition of acid secretion and longer duration of action compared to PPIs, resulting in quicker symptom relief and healing.
 The imidazopyridine-based compound SCH28080 was the prototype of this class, and turned out to be hepatotoxic.

-Agents in development include CS-526, linaprazan, soraprazan and revaprazan.
+Agents in development include CS-526, YH4808, linaprazan glurate, soraprazan and revaprazan.
 Studies remain to determine whether these or other related compounds can become useful.
 Some P-CABs have shown efficacy in clinical trials as of 2024.
 In June 2006, Yuhan obtained approval from the Korean FDA for the use of revaprazan in the treatment of gastritis.
 Vonoprazan is an agent with a faster and longer lasting action, marketed in Japan in 2015.